idanhazan/utilitools/docs/collection/subscriptable.rst

      - ``list(nrs(n) for n in range(10, 20, 3))``

 .. note::
-   The ``islice`` function is part of the `itertools <https://docs.python.org/3/library/itertools.html#itertools.islice>`_ package.
+   The ``islice`` function is part of `itertools <https://docs.python.org/3/library/itertools.html#itertools.islice>`_ package.

-Since these are sequences, writing them in a more readable and elegant way is possible.
-For example:
+Since these are sequences, it is possible to use them in a more readable and elegant way:

 .. list-table::
    :widths: 35 30 35